IBM-Bluemix-Docs/va/va_index.md

     ```
     {: pre}

-2. Check the status in the **VULNERABILITY STATUS** column.
+2. Check the status in the **SECURITY STATUS** column.
-    -   `OK`: No security issues were found
+    -   `No Issues`: No security issues were found.
-    -   `Vulnerable`: A potential security issue or vulnerability was found
+    -   `X Issues`: Potential security issues or vulnerabilities were found.
-    -   `Unknown`: The image is being scanned and the final vulnerability status is not yet determined
+    -   `Scanning`: The image is being scanned and the final vulnerability status is not yet determined.
-    -   `Unsupported OS`: The image is not supported to be scanned by Vulnerability Advisor
 4. To view the details for the status, review the Vulnerability Advisor report.

     ```